 Next, we will create two more lists based on these categories.
 The first list will be your work-life balance goals in an ideal week.
 If you had all the time in the world, what tasks would you do in each category to feel happy and fulfilled?
 How many hours of sleep would you get?
 How much time would you spend with your family?

 Not all of your tasks will be weekly.
 Some might be monthly or even yearly.
-Include them on the list and pencil them into your calendar accordingly.
+Could you include them on the list and pencil them into your calendar accordingly?

 So that you know, every single category must be addressed for both to-do lists.
 The key to maintaining a long-term work-life balance is addressing your priorities.
-Never get in the habit of taking one of your ideal tasks off your list forever.
+Take your ideal tasks off your list for a while.
 As tempting as it is, every week cannot fall into the “hectic” category.

 I have many other blog posts about becoming more efficient and setting boundaries to give yourself more time at home.
 If you maximize your productivity at work, you’ll also find it easier to maximize your downtime.